arkency/posts/posts/2014-03-20-pdf-in-rails-without-controllers.md

 ---
-title: "HTML template based PDF in Rails.
-From background job, without controllers"
+title: "Don't call controller from background job, please.
+Do it differently!"
 created_at: 2014-03-20 10:43:25 +0100
 kind: article
 publish: true